milljm/ncrc-client/README.md

 <version is displayed>
 ```
 > [!NOTE]
-> The first time you run the application after installation, the application may appear to hang.
+> The first time you run the application, the application may appear to hang.
+Consecutive runs will
-> Consecutive runs will not be hindered.
+> not be hindered.

 ### NCRC Syntax